stevengj/nlopt/doc/docs/NLopt_Algorithms.md

 Of these algorithms, only COBYLA currently supports arbitrary nonlinear inequality and equality constraints; the rest of them support bound-constrained or unconstrained problems only.
 (However, any of them can be applied to nonlinearly constrained problems by combining them with the [augmented Lagrangian method](#Augmented_Lagrangian_algorithm.md) below.)

+A unique consideration when using local derivative-free algorithms is that the optimizer must somehow decide on an initial step size.
+By default, NLopt chooses this initial step size heuristically, but this may not always be the best choice.
+If you run into trouble, you can modify the initial step size, as described in the [NLopt reference](NLopt_Reference.md#initial-step-size).

 ### COBYLA (Constrained Optimization BY Linear Approximations)

 This is a derivative of Powell's implementation of the COBYLA (Constrained Optimization BY Linear Approximations) algorithm for derivative-free optimization with nonlinear inequality and equality constraints, by M. J. D. Powell, described in: